molo17inc/gluesync-bootstrapper/README.md

 - `--config`: Required.
 Path to the agent configuration file
 - `--token`: Required.
 Authentication token for API access
-- `--skip-errors`: Optional.
+- `--skip-errors`: Optional, default is `true`.
 Continue execution even if errors occur
 - `--chunk-size`: Optional.
 Number of entities to process in each chunk (default: 50)
 - `--enable-scheduling`: Optional.
 Enable creation of schedules from YAML config